KDE/documentation-develop-kde-org/content/docs/kirigami/components-pagerow_pagestack.md

 }
 ```

-Once the user logged into the application, you would need to replace the login
+Once the user has logged into the application, you would need to replace the login
 page with the home page of the application.
 To do this, you would use
 `pageStack.replace`, removing the LoginPage and replacing it with a HomePage.